oracle-livelabs/analytics-ai/generative-ai-agent-23ai/vb/vb.md

     * On the main screen, make sure you are on the **JavaScript** tab for **main-embedded-chat**
     * update the details as follows:
         * URI = 'oda-XXXXXXXXXXXX.data.digitalassistant.oci.oraclecloud.com/'
-            * URI is the hostname of the ODA instance provisioned in [Task 1 of the previous lab](../oda/oda.md#task-1-provision-oracle-digital-assistant)
+            * URI is the hostname of the ODA instance provisioned in Task 2 of the previous lab.
             * You can copy the base web url from the digital assistant instance details, but remove the **botsui/** path
         * channelId = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXX'
             * channelId is created during Task 5 - Step 3 of the previous lab